Cameron White: International recall

 White signed for Northamptonshire Steelbacks to play in the Friends Life T20 competition, as their second overseas player.
 White scored the most runs for the Steelbacks; 228 runs with an average of 57 and a strike rate of 131.03, with a high score of 62* from 8 innings.
 White re-signed to play for the Melbourne Stars in the Big Bash League, signing a 3-year contract.
 It was also announced White would step down as captain of the Melbourne Stars, with Shane Warne succeeding him.

 In the same week, White was rewarded for his Twenty20 form, earning a recall to the Australian Twenty20 team to play Pakistan in the UAE.
 This led of the Australian selectors naming White in the 15-man squad for the 2012 ICC World Twenty20, held in Sri Lanka.

 After nearly a 3-year absence, he was named in the ODI squad to replace the injured Chris Lynn and ahead of Glenn Maxwell.

 Retirement

 In August 2020, White announced his retirement from professional cricket.
 He said he intended to continue playing Premier Cricket for the Melbourne Cricket Club and was also looking for coaching opportunities.
+In January 2026, White was named the head coach of the San Francisco Unicorns.